Guidance

 If the headteacher has not authorised the absence, the application will not be approved.

-In exceptional circumstances where a test is being rescheduled for the whole cohort, the headteacher must ask parents to help protect the confidentiality of the tests by ensuring that pupils do not have contact with pupils from other schools who have already taken the test or have access to test content via the internet or social media.
+In exceptional circumstances where a test is being rescheduled for the whole cohort, the headteacher must ask parents to help protect the integrity, security and confidentiality of the tests by ensuring that pupils do not have contact with pupils from other schools who have already taken the test or have access to test content via the internet or social media.

 Pupil absence on scheduled test days

-If a pupil is absent on the day of the test, headteachers must take steps to ensure the pupil does not have contact with others, for example by speaking to the pupil’s parents about how they can help prevent contact with other pupils who have already taken the test, or about arrangements for entering the premises on the day the pupil returns to school.
+If a pupil is absent on the day of the test, headteachers must take steps to ensure the pupil does not have contact with others – for example, by speaking to the pupil’s parents about how they can help prevent contact with other pupils who have already taken the test, or about arrangements for entering the premises on the day the pupil returns to school.

 If a pupil is absent on the day of a test because of illness, the school should wait until they have returned to school before making an application.
 This is to ensure the pupil is in a fit, physical and mental state to take the test on the day and time stated in the application.